muhme/joomla-branches-tester/README.md

 Use one, multiple, or all branches for:
 * Manual testing, including database inspections and email verifications.
 * [Joomla System Tests](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System)
-  with [Cypress](https://www.cypress.io/) GUI (interactive mode) or headless (automated mode).
+  with [Cypress](https://www.cypress.io/) interactive mode (GUI) or automated mode (headless or with noVNC).
 * Automated installation of the [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester).
 * Switch between the three database options (MySQL, MariaDB, or PostgreSQL) and the two database drivers (MySQLi or PHP Data Objects).
 * Switch between the PHP versions (8.1, 8.2, or 8.3) as supported by the official Docker images.
 * Install Joomla from a cloned 'joomla-cms' Git repository.
-* Grafting a Joomla package onto a branch.
+* Grafting a Joomla package onto a development branch.
+* Using a second PHP installation with Xdebug.
+* Switch to IPv6 network.

 ![Joomla Branches Software Architecture](images/joomla-branches-tester.svg)

 The idea is to have all used Joomla development branches (in this picture 4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) are available for testing in parallel.
-The installation is carried out with a dozen Docker containers, and everything is scripted.
+This installation is performed using 13 Docker containers.
+Everything is scripted and can be parameterized as easily as possible.
 You see the four orange Web Server containers with the four different Joomla versions.
 They are based on the `branch_*` folders, which are also available on the Docker host.

 :point_right: The version numbers referenced are current as of early August 2024.
               Since used branches are subject to frequent changes, the latest version numbers are always be retrieved directly from the `joomla-cms` repository.
-              As of late August 2024, `5.1-dev` has been removed, and `5.3-dev` has been introduced.
+              As of late August 2024, one more version, `5.3-dev`, has been introduced.

 On the right you see three blue containers with the databases MySQL, MariaDB and PostgreSQL.
-To be able to check the databases, two further blue containers with phpMyAdmin and pgAdmin are installed.
+To be able to check the databases, two further blue containers with phpMyAdmin (for MySQL and MariaDB) and pgAdmin (for PostgreSQL) are installed.
-The green Docker container runs Cypress based Joomla System Tests with GUI or headless.
+One green Docker container runs Cypress based Joomla System Tests with GUI or headless.
+The green noVNC container allows real-time viewing of automated Cypress System Tests.
 If you need to inspect a failed test spec, you can run Cypress with the interactive GUI.

 The two red mail containers triplicate all emails from manual Joomla tests or System Tests and